Arizona Special Education Attorney | AZ Special Needs Advocate Attorneys

-IEP teams are responsible for making educational recommendations about the appropriate program that will best suit each individual student.
-In order to do this, they need input from administrators such as principals or teachers who have knowledge on what works well in their classroom setting so it can be used appropriately across other schools too!
+IEP teams are responsible for making educational recommendations about the appropriate program that best suits each student.
+To do this, they need input from administrators such as principals or teachers who know what works well in their classroom so it can be used appropriately across other schools too!

-I’m not sure how much advice you want me giving here but basically these people deserve more than just being “consulted” when deciding something important–they needs full participation which includes voting rights (unless there’s some really compelling reason why those aren’t available).
-And since nearly every state now allows remote participation via video conference callings
+I’m not sure how much advice you want me to give.
+Still, these people deserve more than just being “consulted” when deciding something important—they need full participation, including voting rights (unless there’s some compelling reason why those aren’t available).
+And since nearly every state now allows remote participation via video conference callings.

-A good way for families looking into these options would probably first start out talking things over informally among themselves before bringing anything formalized back home from school etc., since there might already.
-Each IEP must contain:
+A good way for families looking into these options is to start talking things over informally among themselves before bringing anything formalized back home from school, etc. since there might already be.

-- statement that school will provide all students with disabilities appropriate special education
+- A statement that the school will provide all students with disabilities with appropriate special education

-- statement that parents who have been denied IEP those who disagree with IEP offer will receive prior written notice
+- A statement that parents who were denied and disagreed with the IEP offer will receive prior written notice.

-- annual goals including short-term objectives related to achieving those goals (and how progress toward them will be measured).
+- Annual goals, including short-term objectives related to achieving those goals (and how the school will measure progress toward them)

-Schools cannot place students in special education or 504 programs just because parents complain or request one.
+Schools cannot place students in special education or 504 programs only because parents complain or request one.

 Special Needs Education Law Issues

-- IEPs and Testing- a statement describing testing adaptations and modifications
+- IEPs and Testing—a description of testing adaptations and modifications

-- statement of length and duration of services- services must be explained
+- Disclosure of length and duration of services—they must explain services

-If you have a student that is being disciplined for breaking the rules, it’s important to know about their rights under federal law.
-The student with disabilities must be treated fairly and equally by teachers or administrators so they can’t take advantage of any special treatment just because they’re supposed leak out an IEP.
+If a student gets disciplined for breaking the rules, the parents must know about their rights under federal law.
+Students with disabilities must be treated fairly and equally by teachers or administrators, so they can’t take advantage of special treatment just because they’re supposed to leak out an IEP.

 Arizona Student Questions?